Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 What Does SCUBA Stand For?

-Lots of people are shocked to know that Scuba was originally an acronym.
-SCUBA stands for Self Contained Underwater Breathing Apparatus.
-It was originally coined by Dr. Christian Lambersten in 1965.
+Many people are shocked to know that Scuba was originally an acronym.
+SCUBA stands for Self-Contained Underwater Breathing Apparatus.
+It was coined by Dr. Christian Lambersten in 1965.

 Here are the prerequisites needed to become scuba diving certified: